Chart Color Schemes

 An assessment of population growth drivers in Nedlands - Dalkeith - Crawley reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area, and employs ABS Greater Capital Region projections from 2023 based on 2022 data to estimate growth post-2032 for areas not covered by the initial data.
-Based on these projections, Nedlands-Dalkeith-Crawley is expected to grow by approximately 3,074 persons by 2041, representing a total gain of 12.9% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered, AreaSearch uses ABS Greater Capital Region projections released in 2023 based on 2022 data.
+Projected demographic shifts indicate above median population growth nationally, with the area expected to grow by 3,074 persons to 2041, recording a gain of 12.9% over 17 years.

 Frequently Asked Questions - Population